 Sections B-D below outline NEC's current process under NEC's ESG Policies.
-Further sustainabilityrelated disclosures required for NextPower III LP ("NPIII") under the EU Sustainable Finance Disclosure Regulation ("SFDR"5) and the Regulatory Technical Standards of the European Supervisory Authorities on the content, methodologies and presentation of disclosures (the "RTS")6 are set out in section E below.
+Further sustainabilityrelated disclosures required for each of NEC's funds under the EU Sustainable Finance Disclosure Regulation ("SFDR"5) and the Regulatory Technical Standards of the European Supervisory Authorities on the content, methodologies and presentation of disclosures (the "RTS")6 are set out in the relevant fund-specific disclosures below (sections E-G).